andrasq/node-qheap/Readme.md

 the heap `length` property is the count of items currently in the heap.
 This is a read-only property, it must not be changed.

+### gc( [options] )

+Resize the storage array to free all unused array slots.
+The options, if specified, control when to gc for more efficient operation.

+Options:

+- `minLength` - do not resize arrays smaller than this cutoff.
+  Default 0, resize even the smallest arrays.
+- `minFull` - do not resize arrays that are more full than this fraction.
+  Default 1.00, resize unless 100% full.

 Performance
 -----------